damc/football/README.md

 https://www.spss-tutorials.com/multiple-linear-regression/

+Note: I did this project some time and if I was doing it now, I'd do some things differently (e.g. I'd use OLS instead of SGD as an optimization algorithm).

 The algorithm is trained to predict the results of matches (y) taking the players playing in the match as an input (_x_)

 Let's suppose that: